-Near Zero comment letter to CARB re: oversupply, banking rules, and offsets issues in CARB's preliminary discussion draft cap-and-trade regulations (Mar.
+Near Zero comment letter to the California Air Resources Board re: oversupply, banking rules, and offsets issues in the preliminary discussion draft cap-and-trade regulations (Mar.
 16, 2018) (with Mason Inman and Michael Mastrandrea) (PDF).

 In order to achieve a 2/3 vote to extend cap-and-trade, several changes to the current market design will be necessary.
 SB 775 is the first serious attempt to address the challenge of extending carbon pricing after 2020 and continues to be the only proposal that offers a solution to the real-world constraints facing legislators today.